Are you looking for Electrician Apprenticeship or Electrician Training Program?

-Not too long ago, having a college degree is the ultimate solution to acquiring a good paying, stable job.
-Today, people who have graduated from college have a mountain of debt and no job prospects.
+I remember the days when a college degree is the ultimate solution to acquiring a good paying, stable job.
+It's a lot different now.
+People who have graduated from college today have so much school debts and very little prospects - it's scary!
 Are they wrong to go to college?
 Not at all...

 The employment landscape has changed.
 What It is more important now is to give your career choice a lot of thought whether you are just getting started after high school or are making a career change later in life.

-One thing is for sure, no matter what the state of the economy, there will always be a demand for electricians.
-In our society today electrical power is a necessity and not a luxury, that means a steady need for trained electricians to keep the systems running.
+Fortunately, even in today's uncertain economy, there will always be a demand for electricians.
+As you know electrical power is a necessity and not a luxury, that means a steady need for trained electricians to keep the systems running.